 Medications to ease the symptoms of jet lag have been recommended in some cases.

 Sedatives and stimulants - Other medications that have been tried in jet lag include stimulants to help one stay awake, and sedatives to help one sleep [benzodiazepines such as triazolam (brand name: Halcion) and nonbenzodiazepines such as zolpidem (brand name: Ambien) or zopiclone (brand name: Lunesta)].
-There is limited information on the use of these agents in jet lag.
+There is limited information on the use of these agents for jet lag.
 Stimulants such as caffeine or prescription drugs, may be helpful in keeping one awake in the new time zone, but have side effects such as insomnia and sleep disruption that may actually worsen the situation.
-Similarly, some of the sedatives can be helpful with improving sleep quality, but many individuals experience side-effects, such as confusion, morning sleepiness, or nausea, that may limit their use.
+Similarly, some of the sedatives can be helpful with improving sleep quality, but side-effects, such as confusion, morning sleepiness, or nausea, may limit their usefulness.
 If interested in trying one of these medications, consultation with a Sleep Specialist is recommended.

 This article is a NetWellness exclusive.